joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.11 =

+* Bug fix: Default image alt attribute incorrectly fetched.
+* Change: Add filters for locations and events post type arguments.
+* Change: Add 'autoexcerpt' as a template tag in addition to the `excerpt` and `short_desc` tags.
+* Change: Add editor support for location post types.
+* Change: Add link to location post editor in location manager.
+* Change: Add `permalink` as alias for `details_link` for clearer tag & function usage.

 = 3.5.10 =